-Helping teach Evans and O’Toole is Mallon’s wife, Alexina Kublu, a fellow Inuktitut linguist and former pupil of Mallon’s.
+Helping teach Evans and O’Toole is Mallon’s wife, Alexina Kublu, former head of the Language Commission in the Inuit territory of Nunavut, a fellow Inuktitut linguist and former pupil of Mallon’s.
 As an Inuit native, she adds a unique cultural dimension to their lessons.

 “Kublu brings in cultural stories a lot,” Evans said.
 “There are a lot of stories.
 She offers the Arctic perspective.”

 Kublu and Mallon both say it doesn’t matter who learns the language, just as long as someone is learning it.

 “We’re very much concerned with the language disappearing,” Mallon said.
 “The worst enemy of the indigenous languages of the world is the English language.
 It’s like a cancer, and television is like cigarettes.”